Measurement of multidifferential cross sections for dijet production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Theoretical predictions

 {\tolerance=800 Fixed-order theoretical predictions for the 2D and 3D dijet cross sections are obtained up to NNLO accuracy in pQCD with the \NNLOJET program (revision~5918)~\cite{Gehrmann:2018szu}.
 The \NNLOJET program is interfaced to \FASTNLO (version~2.3)~\cite{Kluge:2006xs,Britzger:2012bs} via the \textsc{APPLfast} interface (version~0.0.46)~\cite{Britzger:2019kkb,Britzger:2022lbf} to provide interpolation grids that allow theoretical predictions to be obtained for arbitrary PDFs and for different values of the renormalization scale $\mur$, the factorization scale $\muf$, and the strong coupling constant \asmz, without the need to repeat the full calculation. }

-Following recommendations outlined in Ref.~\cite{Currie:2018oxh}, $\mjj$ is chosen as the central reference value for both $\mur$ and $\muf$.
+Following recommendations outlined in Ref.~\cite{Currie:2017eqf}, $\mjj$ is chosen as the central reference value for both $\mur$ and $\muf$.
 To estimate the theoretical uncertainty due to missing higher-order terms in perturbation theory, the conventional recipe~\cite{Cacciari:2003fi,Catani:2003zt,Banfi:2010xy} of varying the \mur and \muf scales is applied.
 More precisely, the so-called scale uncertainty is derived from the envelope of the theoretical predictions obtained for the six scale variations corresponding to ($\mur/\mjj$, $\muf/\mjj$) = (1/2,~1/2), (1/2,~1), (1,~1/2), (2,~1), (1,~2), and (2,~2).
 As an example, Fig.~\ref{fig:theo:scaleunc} shows the resulting uncertainty for theoretical predictions of the 2D and 3D dijet cross sections obtained at LO, next-to-leading order (NLO), and NNLO\@.
 In most phase space regions, the NLO and NNLO scale uncertainty bands overlap, indicating good perturbative convergence.
 However, towards small values of $\mjj$ and large rapidity separations \ystar, a steep rise in the ratio of the higher-order predictions with respect to LO, referred to here as the $K$ factors, is observed, leading to a reduced overlap and an increased scale uncertainty.
 For an ideal dijet event with two jets of equal \pt produced in a back-to-back configuration, the dijet invariant mass is given by $\mjj = 2\pt\cosh(\ystar)$.
 The rise in the $K$ factors then is understood to be caused by the minimum \pt requirements imposed on the two leading jets, which at small dijet mass restrict the phase space accessible to LO processes in favor of higher-order contributions.
-Consequently, the cross sections for some of the low-\mjj bins are less well predicted by perturbation theory.